 - Negotiating finances.
 Many couples can struggle here because of previous debt or dissimilar spending habits.
 Combining finances is fraught with stress for many if not most couples.

 - Negotiating household routines.
-Even though this may seem trivial, when the transition is already stressful, things like squeezing the toothpaste from the middle (I get it—my entire life, my father hammered home that toothpaste tubes are to be neatly rolled from the bottom), failing to install a new roll of toilet paper, folding the towels in half instead of in thirds, etc. can just highlight differences and exacerbate frustration.
+Even though this may seem trivial, when the transition is already stressful, things like squeezing the toothpaste from the middle (I get it—my entire life, my father hammered home that toothpaste tubes are to be neatly rolled from the bottom), failing to install a new roll of toilet paper, folding the towels in halves instead of in thirds, etc. can just highlight differences and exacerbate frustration.

 - Friendsickness.
 This is a term often applied to college students who move away from a network of friends.
 This can also come up in marriage when people miss their old social networks.
 I can remember experiencing a great deal of pain and loss over my old social networks, because friendships shift after you get married.
 I didn’t have the same access to my single college friends, and “friendsickness,” is an accurately descriptive term—it became what I believe is a type of ambiguous loss.